The stadium is served by four train stations:

 Your journey may be less crowded if you can avoid the Victoria line.
 Travel as early as possible before kick-off and try to avoid peak times if you can.

-There will be managed queues at Seven Sisters and Tottenham Hale for station entry after matches and you may have to wait longer than previously to gain access to the stations.
+There are managed queues at Seven Sisters and Tottenham Hale for station entry after matches and you may have to wait longer than previously to gain access to the stations.

 We strongly discourage fans from using Silver Street station and Bruce Grove station.
 At Bruce Grove you will find it extremely difficult to board a train immediately after a match if you are travelling southbound.